kimmyphua/coldStorageDjango/README.md

 ### Note
-You need to install teh dependencies
+You need to install the dependencies:
 `pipenv install requests beautifulsoup4`

+## Author
+Ebere Iweala.